Congleton Town Hall: History

 The first town hall on the site was a half-timbered, black and white structure referred to as the "moot hall": it included a lock-up and a courtroom and was completed in the late 15th century.
 This structure was replaced by a second building on the same site referred to as the "guildhall"; it was designed in the neoclassical style with a colonnade, a lock-up and a courtroom and was completed in 1804.
 It was expanded, as a gift from Sir Edmund Antrobus, 1st Baronet, to create a market hall and an assembly room in 1823.

 After the second town hall became inadequate, civic leaders decided to procure a third town hall on the site.
 The third building was the subject of a design competition which was assessed by Alfred Waterhouse and won by Edward William Godwin.
 Construction started in 1864.
 It was designed in the Gothic style, built by a Mr Burkitt of Wolverhampton at a cost of £8,000, and was officially opened on 11 July 1866.
-The design involved a symmetrical main frontage with seven bays facing onto the High Street; the central bay featured an arched doorway on the ground floor with a two-stage 110 feet high clock tower with a pyramid-shaped roof above; there was a row of thirty-three shields and eight round headed windows flanked by colonettes forming an arcade on the first floor and there were dormer windows on either side of the clock tower at attic level.
+The design involved a symmetrical main frontage with seven bays facing onto the High Street; the central bay featured an arched doorway on the ground floor with a two-stage 110 feet high clock tower with a pyramid-shaped roof above.
+The clock by J. W. Benson Ltd, struck the hours and the quarters on two bells.
+There was a row of thirty-three shields and eight round headed windows flanked by colonettes forming an arcade on the first floor and there were dormer windows on either side of the clock tower at attic level.
 The front elevation also featured a statue of Henry de Lacy, Earl of Lincoln (on the right), who granted the town a charter in 1272, and of King Edward I (on the left), who granted the town the right to hold markets in 1274, and a statue of Queen Victoria (on the clock tower).
 Internally, the principal rooms were a double-height main hall with a hammerbeam roof, a courtroom and a library.